-Faculty: Professors Weigel (chair), Armentano, Broderick, Combs, Fricke, Gianola, Ruegg, Shaver; Wattiaux, Wiltbank; Assistant Professors Cabrera, Hernandez; Affiliate Professors Dopfer, Kirkpatrick, Nordlund, Oetzel, Reed, Reinemann
+Faculty: Professors Weigel (chair), Armentano, Combs, Fricke, Gianola, Ruegg, Shaver, Wattiaux, Wiltbank; Associate Professor Cabrera; Assistant Professors Hernandez, Stanton, White; Affiliate Professors Cook, Dopfer, Kirkpatrick, Nordlund, Oetzel, Reed, Reinemann

 The Department of Dairy Science offers one of the most comprehensive dairy science graduate programs in the country.
 Faculty interests and research funding in dairy science span diverse areas of focus.
 Fundamental training in basic science fields related to these phases of dairy science is required.
 Minimum admissions requirements of the Graduate School must be met.
 Specific degree requirements are available from the department.